 When we waste food, we don’t just waste the money we spent to buy it, but also all of the time, energy, and resources it took to produce it.
 For example, it takes around 84 gallons of water to produce one avocado, and up to 18,000 gallons of water to produce just one hamburger.

-But it’s not just individuals that need to take responsibility for food waste.
+And while 60 percent of food waste occurs within the household, it’s not just individuals that need to take responsibility for this massive, global problem.
 According to Rethink Food Waste Through Economics and Data, the amount of food thrown away by retailers represents around $18.2 billion.

 This issue is huge, and it’s easy to feel overwhelmed and powerless.
 But there are things we can do to help reduce the amount of food we waste ourselves, and in turn, reduce the amount turning up in the landfill every day.